ISC 2019 Call for Project Posters

 - Roadmap, in particular the next steps

-- By submitting a project poster proposal, you agree to present the poster at ISC High Performance 2018 in Frankfurt, Germany.
-You also agree that ISC may publish your poster in the online conference program and the ISC 2018 proceedings.
+- By submitting a project poster proposal, you agree to present the poster at ISC High Performance 2019 in Frankfurt, Germany.
+You also agree that ISC may publish your poster in the online conference program and the ISC 2019 conference proceedings.

-- There will be a project poster presentation on Tuesday, June 26, during the afternoon coffee break.
+- There will be project poster presentations on Tuesday, June 18, and Wednesday, June 19, during the afternoon coffee breaks.
 Please ensure that at least one presenter from your team is available to present your project.

 - Travel, accommodation, registration fees and other such costs will not be covered by the ISC organizers.